-Every school will identify at least one named person designated as the Safeguarding Lead (DSL) - Aidan Edmanson to support the Principal/Head Teachers on each site.
+Every school will identify at least one named person designated as the Safeguarding Lead (DSL), to support the Principal/Head Teachers on each site.
 This means that schools with split sites will have more than one Designated Lead for safeguarding.
 This person/people will: receive appropriate safeguarding training to equip them to undertake their role; be given sufficient time in the working day to undertake the role; and be able to prioritise safeguarding when necessary.
-Furthermore, please be aware that the Deputy DSL is - David Pringle.

-The Designated Safeguarding Lead may be the Head teacher if appropriate, but he/she will be subject to the same training and processes as every other Designated Safeguarding Lead.
-Schools are therefore advised to give careful consideration before choosing the Head teacher to act as the Designated Lead for Safeguarding.
+The Designated Safeguarding Lead may be the Head teacher/Principal if appropriate, but he/she will be subject to the same training and processes as every other Designated Safeguarding Lead.
+Schools are therefore advised to give careful consideration before choosing the Head teacher/Principal to act as the Designated Lead for Safeguarding.